Real World History

 Yes.
 All students will present the work they have done in their internships at an end-of-year symposium in late May.
 For students who participate in the citywide history day competition, the National History Day contest will take place at the University of Maryland (College Park) in mid-June.

 Yes.
-Accepted students will read Wilkerson’s award-winning book, The Warmth of Other Suns, over the summer.
-Mr. Hunt will provide assignments related to the reading for students to complete before the class meets for the first time in August.
+Accepted students will read Wilkerson’s award-winning book, The Warmth of Other Suns.
+Mr. Hunt will provide assignments related to the reading for students to complete before the class meets for the first time.
 Students are also encouraged to visit some of the participating internship sites (details to follow).

 How do I apply?